GerritCodeReview/plugins_its-base/its-base/src/main/resources/Documentation/config.md

 ```

 If `plugin.<its-name>.enabled` is not specified in the `project.config`
 file the value is inherited from the parent project.
-If it is also not
+If it is not
 set on any parent project the issue integration is disabled for this
 project.